 There is nothing in Florence quite impressive as the food you can taste in every corner.

 We had so many amazing meals in the 3 days we spent there, but the thing I loved the most was a very simple Pasta al Pesto di Cavolo Nero.

-Black kale (cavolo nero) is a staple in Tuscan cuisine.
-Which is probably why is also known as Tuscan kale.
+Black kale (cavolo nero) is a staple in Tuscan cuisine, which is probably why it is also known as Tuscan kale.